Cornell's Adult University (CAU) traces its history back to 1964.

 In March of 2020, Cornell University temporarily canceled all on-campus summer programming due to COVID-19.
 To maintain connections between Cornell faculty and participants, extend CAU's reach, and offer educational programming during the pandemic, CAU developed and hosted a series of free webinars for Youth and Adults during the summer of 2020.
 Recordings of these offerings are available online through Cornell's Video on Demand service.

-CAU further grew its online presence in the winter and summer of 2021, providing synchronous and asynchronous faculty led course offerings in collaboration with eCornell.
+CAU further grew its online presence in the winter and summer of 2021, providing synchronous and asynchronous course offerings taught by CAU faculty in collaboration with eCornell.
 (See "CAU offers online classes with Cornell faculty for adults and youth this summer" in the Cornell Chronicle.)

 On September 1, 2021, CAU merged with Cornell University's Division of Alumni Affairs and Development.